Pylons/colander/docs/basics.rst

 editor.
 A preparer is not called during serialization, only during deserialization.

-The *validator* of a schema node is called after deserialization; it makes sure the deserialized value matches a constraint.
+The *validator* of a schema node is called after deserialization and preparation ; it makes sure the value matches a constraint.
 An example of such a validator is provided in the schema above:
 ``validator=colander.Range(0, 200)``.
-A validator is not called after serialization, only after deserialization.
+A validator is not called after schema node serialization, only after node deserialization.

 The *default* of a schema node indicates the value to be serialized if a value for the schema node is not found in the input data during